Str0nkyK0ng/PackageGrader/README.md

-# SI Package Grader / Downloader
+# SI Package Grader and Downloader

 Designed to speed up the process of grading `.unitypackage` files for GLSI